-The Georgia Institute of Technology is dedicated to teaching, research, and the extension of knowledge to the public.
+The Georgia Institute of Technology (GIT) is dedicated to teaching, research, and the extension of knowledge to the public.
 Its personnel recognize as two of their major objectives, the production of new knowledge and the dissemination of both old and new knowledge.
-Inherent in these objectives is the need to encourage the development of new and useful devices and processes, the publication of scholarly works, the development of computer software, and other forms of intellectual property.
-Such activities (1) contribute to the professional development of the faculty, staff or students involved, (2) enhance the reputation of the institutions concerned, (3) provide additional educational opportunities for participating students, and (4) promote the general welfare of the public at large.
+Inherent in these objectives is the need to encourage the development of new and useful devices and processes, the publication of scholarly works and educational materials, the development of computer Software, and other forms of Intellectual

+Property.
+Such activities (1) contribute to the professional development of the faculty, staff or students involved, (2) enhance the reputation of GIT, (3) provide additional educational opportunities for participating students, and (4) promote the general welfare of the public at large.

-Patentable inventions and materials often come about because of activities of GIT faculty, staff or students who have been aided wholly or in part through the use of resources of GIT.
+Patentable inventions and materials often come about because of activities of GIT faculty, staff or students who have been aided wholly or in part through the use of GIT resources.
 It becomes significant, therefore, to insure the utilization of such inventions for the public good and to expedite their development and marketing.
-The rights and privileges, as well as the incentive, of the inventor or creator must be preserved so that his or her abilities and those of other faculty, staff or students of GIT may be further encouraged and stimulated.
+The rights and privileges, as well as the incentive, of the inventor must be preserved so that his or her abilities and those of other GIT faculty, staff and students may be further encouraged and stimulated.